yasirusama61/Quality_APP/README.md

 These insights and figures align with the project's goal of improving quality control through systematic sampling and inspection procedures.

+### Delivery Risk Assessment During Mass Production

+The process involves evaluating risks associated with delivering battery cells, modules, or packs during the mass production stage.
+This assessment relies on comprehensive data collected throughout the production process, along with feedback from various stages of the product lifecycle.

+#### Data Sources for Risk Assessment:

+1. **Full Process Data for Each Batch (Cells/Modules/Packs):**
+   - Includes data from the design, manufacturing process, materials used, and inspection stages.
+   - Ensures traceability and provides insights into potential quality issues at each step of production.

+2. **Failure Data:**
+   - **Pack Side Failure Data:** Failures detected during testing or in the field.
+   - **OEM Failure Data:** Issues identified by the original equipment manufacturers (OEMs).

+3. **Customer Feedback and After-Sales Data:**
+   - **Market Customer Complaint Data:** Insights from customer complaints and feedback.
+   - **After-Sales Maintenance Data:** Data related to maintenance activities performed post-sale.
+   - **Vehicle Backend System Big Data:** Information collected from vehicle systems that can provide early warnings or trends regarding battery performance issues.

+#### Key Insights:
+- **0km Data Analysis:** Quality control data before the product hits the market, ensuring issues are detected early.
+- **>0km Data Analysis:** Post-market data analysis for ongoing quality monitoring and improvement efforts.

+These data sources together form a robust framework for assessing delivery risks, allowing for proactive measures to be taken to ensure quality and minimize defects during mass production.

 ## Visualizations